talon-one/talon_one.js/docs/ManagementApi.md

 ## getAllAccessLogs

-> InlineResponse2009 getAllAccessLogs(rangeStart, rangeEnd, opts)
+> InlineResponse2008 getAllAccessLogs(rangeStart, rangeEnd, opts)

-Get all access logs
+List access logs

 Fetches the access logs for the entire account.
 Sensitive requests (logins) are _always_ filtered from the logs.